PokemonGoMap/RocketMap/docs/extras/custom-js.md

 ```
 Store.set('map_style', map_style)
 ```

+Whenever you edit custom.js you will have to run `npm run build` to set the changes.
+When you load the map it will be set to satellite style and Pidgey + Weedle will be hidden as default.

+Setting options in this way forces that setting on page load, so even if a user changes the setting it will revert back to what you have set in custom.js every time, keep this in mind when forcing settings.

+If you don't want to revert back to what you have set in custom.js every time, you can do it like in the example below.

 * **Add default Pokémon to "Hide Pokémon".**
 First we need to retrieve what has already been set so we don't overwrite anything excluded in the interface.
 ```